 “Yes but last time we were a team and I didn’t attack you and DAD, TROY JUST ATE ALL THE POPCORN!”

 During these games, I’ve enjoyed observing their individual strategies.
-The younger brothers tend to attack each other indiscriminately with a vague threats to “I’ll get you back”.
+The younger brothers tend to attack each other indiscriminately with a vague threats of “I’ll get you back”.

 The oldest brother has learnt that patience and concentration of resources is vital to domination of a continent, but has often been caught unawares with the sudden arrival of Dad’s army on his borders.
 The youngest relies solely on luck, every roll of the dice is followed by a jubilation or strangled scream.